 It is possible for one pledged to the Lord Jesus to lose the Holy Spirit.
 The virgins all rose up and “trimmed” the lamp of their spirits.
 However, five of them, because of laziness in maintaining their spiritual lives through interacting with the Holy Spirit, could not find their spiritual moorings or compass again.
 The Holy Spirit had gone and they were without His power and light.
 He had been persistently knocking at the door of their mind and heart but they were too lazy to get out of bed to get themselves dressed and open the door.

 The lamp in the Temple of the LORD was going out!”
 The writer to the Hebrews spoke about these types of believers; “For in the case of those who have once been enlightened and have tasted of the heavenly gift and have been made partakers of the Holy Spirit, and have tasted the good word of God and the powers of the age to come, and then have fallen away, it is impossible to renew them again to repentance, since they again crucify to themselves the Son of God and put Him to open shame.
-For ground that drinks the rain which often falls on it and brings forth vegetation useful to those for whose sake it is also tilled, receives a blessing from God; but if it yields thorns and thistles, it is worthless and close to being cursed, and ends up being burned.”
-(Hebrews 6:4-8) It is very dangerous spiritually to ignore the promptings of the Holy Spirit when He puts his finger on those areas of our lives that He needs to get hold off in order to change us.
+For ground that drinks the rain which often falls on it and brings forth vegetation useful to those for whose sake it is also tilled, receives a blessing from God; but if it yields thorns and thistles, it is worthless and close to being cursed, and ends up being burned” (Hebrews 6:4-8).
+It is very dangerous spiritually to ignore the promptings of the Holy Spirit when He puts his finger on those areas of our lives that He needs to get hold off in order to change us.
 It is spiritual suicide to reject the word of the LORD as King Saul found out to his own detriment and demise.
-Tragically he took a lot of people with him including righteous Johnathan his own son and David’s best friend.
+Tragically he took a lot of people with him including righteous Johnathan his own son who was David’s best friend.

 “Sin is knocking at the door”

 Likewise, Cain’s case he was warned that sin was crouching at the door of his heart and wanted to master him but that he needed to resist, however, he chose to ignore the Spirit’s promptings and killed his brother Abel in cold blood and became a murderer.
 There is no indication that he really repented.
 An unrepentant murderer will never see the kingdom of God.
-The Apostle John tells us that if we hate our brother or sister in Jesus then we are murderers and do not have eternal life within.
-(1 John 3:15).
+The Apostle John tells us that if we hate our brother or sister in Jesus then we are murderers and do not have eternal life within (1 John 3:15).
 Furthermore, consider Esau who sold his birthright for a bowl of pottage.
-He was called ungodly for doing this and afterwards when he wanted the blessing it was not available to him and we are told that; “even afterwards, when he desired to inherit the blessing, he was rejected, for he found no place for repentance, though he sought for it with tears.”
-(Hebrews 12:16)
+He was called ungodly for doing this and afterwards when he wanted the blessing it was not available to him and we are told that; “even afterwards, when he desired to inherit the blessing, he was rejected, for he found no place for repentance, though he sought for it with tears” (Hebrews 12:16).

 “Seducing spirits and doctrines of demons”

 One of the conspicuous signs we are in the very last days is the amount of spiritual deception within the professing Christian Church.
-The Apostle Paul spoke about this spiritual deception when he wrote; “But the Spirit explicitly says that in later times some will fall away from the faith, paying attention to deceitful spirits and doctrines of demons, by means of the hypocrisy of liars seared in their own conscience as with a branding iron.”
-(1 Timothy 4:1-2) He also goes on to say that enforced priestly celibacy or forbidding marriage is also classified as a doctrine of demons.
+The Apostle Paul spoke about this spiritual deception when he wrote; “But the Spirit explicitly says that in later times some will fall away from the faith, paying attention to deceitful spirits and doctrines of demons, by means of the hypocrisy of liars seared in their own conscience as with a branding iron” (1 Timothy 4:1-2).
+He also goes on to say that enforced priestly celibacy or forbidding marriage is also classified as a doctrine of demons.
 This is why the Roman Catholic Church is riddled with Homosexuals, Lesbians and more so paedophiles.
 When you restrain what is natural it becomes unnatural!
 Some will remain single for the sake of the gospel and will have the grace to be single and this is a higher calling but for most of us marriage between a man and a woman is the Biblical norm.

 “Spiritually speaking what are you into?”

 Today we have many ‘mega churches’ that are into Kingdom Dominion, faith prosperity, ecumenism, Psychology, philosophy and post-modernism and Interfaith dialogue and unbiblical extremes of one sort or another where those perpetuating these extremes say it is from the Spirit.
 When you see uncontrolled behaviour in church it is most certainly not the work of the Holy Spirit.
-At best it is the flesh and in some cases demons.
-One example of this kind of thing in recent times was the laughing revival also called the Toronto Blessing.
+At best it is the flesh and in some cases the work of demons.
+One example of this kind of thing in more recent times was the laughing revival also called the Toronto Blessing.
 The antics seen were akin to Kundalini Yoga which has the same manifestations of body twitching and uncontrolled physical movements.
 At the laughing revival meetings you had pastors and prominent so called ‘Bible teachers’ swaying like drunks with slurred speech and sliding down the pews as though inebriated.